enfold/collective.notifications/README.rst

 ::

     from zope.event import notify
-    from ..interfaces import NotificationRequestedEvent
+    from collective.notification.interfaces import NotificationRequestedEvent
-    notify(NotificationRequestedEvent(user_id,
-                                      context,
+    notify(NotificationRequestedEvent(context,
                                       note,
                                       recipients,
+                                      user=user_id,
                                       url=action_url,
                                       external='email',
                                       first_read=False))

-The parameter `user_id` is the id for the user that generated the event;
-The `context` is the affected object; `note` is a plain text string with the description of the action that is being notified or needs to be performed;
+The `context` is the affected object. `note` is a plain text string with the description of the action that is being notified or needs to be performed;
 `recipients` is a list of user ids of all the users that will be notified, it allows the use of group ids with the prefix "group", so for example